Lizz3108/holbertonschool-simple_shell/README.md

   Non-Interactive

-  As the name inplies, a non-interactive shell is a type of shell that doesnt interact with the user.
-We can run it through a script or similat.
+  As the name inplies, a non-interactive shell is a type of shell that doesn't interact with the user.
+We can run it through a script.
 Also, it can be run through some automated process.
 The non-interactive shell influence the PATH variables.
 It is higly recommended to use the full path for a command in non-interactive shells.
 Non-interactive scripts can smoothly run in the background easily.

   Built-In

-  A built-in is a command or functio that is part of the shell itself.
+  A built-in is a command or function that is part of the shell itself.
 The command is "built-in" to the shell program - no external program is necessary to run the command, and a new process does not need to be created.

 ## 🖋️ Authors